-One of my favorite Japanese products is washi paper – it is beautiful, natural and comes in a large variety of patterns and designs.
-Washi is traditional style of paper that is made in Japan.
-The “wa” means Japanese, and “shi” means paper.
+One of my favorite Japanese products and artisan specialities is washi paper – it is beautiful, natural and comes in a large variety of patterns and designs.
+Washi is a traditional style of paper that is made in Japan.
+Its meaning literally shows how Japanese it is, as “wa” means Japanese, and “shi” means paper.

 In my opinion, it is the best store in the city for washi paper, which is much more common in the countryside of Japan, as it was traditionally produced by farmers.
 For a densely populated city like Tokyo, a shop of this calibre is a rare find.

 All the paper is made in-house, through the handmade process which is believed to have begun around 700 A.D. during the Heian Period.
 Ozu Washi has been specializing in washi paper for more than 350 years.
-The dedication and expertise to the art of paper production is very clear, from the quality of the products to the attentiveness of the staff.
+The dedication and expertise to the art of paper production are very clear, from the quality of the products to the attentiveness of the staff.

 Ozu Washi specializes in different kinds of paper, in all different sizes, colors and patterns.
 There are hundreds of different flat files and shelves that you can spend hours sorting through.
 There are also sets of smaller sheets of paper sold in rolls, between four and six sheets, for lower prices – perfect for experimenting with patterns if you don’t want to commit to large sheets.

 Washi is used in many Japanese arts such as origami, shodo (calligraphy), ukiyo-e, and even to conserve and restore books.
 I personally love to use washi for decoration and artwork, as well as for giving gifts.
 The last time I was in Ozu Washi I was on a mission to find gifts for friends who had never visited Japan before – I was pleasantly surprised by how many perfect gifts I found.
-They have beautifully decorated boxes, wallets, purses, lamps, business card holders, tons of stationary, and much more.
+They have beautifully decorated boxes, wallets, purses, lamps, business card holders, tons of stationery, and much more.

-Even though many of the Japanese patterns people are interested in are available in thousands of shops around the city, I highly recommend stopping by this store if you are looking for traditional Japanese papers, stationary supplies, or gifts.
+Even though many of the Japanese patterns people are interested in are available in thousands of shops around the city, I highly recommend stopping by this store if you are looking for traditional Japanese papers, stationery supplies, or gifts.
 Ozu Washi is high-class, handmade, traditional washi paper that has a long and rich history.
 The staff will graciously cut papers for you and wrap your purchases, and there are English speaking staff members available if you require detailed explanations.